Lazy OCO: Online Convex Optimization on a Switching Budget

 \subsection{Problem setup}

 We describe the setting of \soco, within which we develop all results presented in the paper.
-In this setting, an oblivious adversary chooses convex loss functions $f_t\colon \Dom \to \R$ over a convex domain $\Dom \subseteq \R^d$.
+In this setting, an oblivious adversary chooses convex Lipschitz loss functions $f_t\colon \Dom \to \R$ over a convex domain $\Dom \subseteq \R^d$.
+Throughout the paper (excluding \cref{sec:stochastic}), we assume losses are also twice differentiable and smooth, i.e., that $\nabla^2 f(w) \preceq \beta I$ for some parameter $\beta > 0$ and all $w \in W$.
 The game proceeds for $T$ rounds, where in round $t$ the player chooses $w_t \in W$, suffers loss $f_t(w_t)$, and observes $f_t$ as feedback.
 We denote by $\Re_T$ the player's regret;

 and by $\Sw_T$ the number of decision switches she performs; $ \Sw_T := \sum_{t=1}^{T-1} \Ind{w_{t+1} \neq w_t }. $ When it is not clear from context, we may write $\Re_T(\Alg) $ and $ \Sw_T(\Alg)$ to make explicit which player we are referring to.
 We are interested in the asymptotic behavior of the player's regret, under the restriction she is obligated to perform a limited number $S \in [T]$ of switches in expectation; $ \E \Sw_T \leq S$.
-We say $\Alg$ is an \Ssoco algorithm if it satisfies that for any loss sequence $ \E \Sw_T \leq S$ .
+We say $\Alg$ is an \Ssoco algorithm if it satisfies that for any loss sequence $ \E \Sw_T \leq S$.